felipecode/coiltraine/README.md

 Where the DrivingEnvironmentClass is one of the classes defined in the modules at [CoIL/drive/suites](docs/suites.md).
 Those driving environments define the start and end positions for driving, the number of cars and pedestrians, etc.
- That information will define the Benchmark to test the model driving in CARLA in parallel to training.
+ That information will define the scenario to be driven the by model inside CARLA.
  Town0X is either Town01 or Town02.
 Note that the training dataset must be set on the [experiment configuration file](docs/configuration.md) directly, since training is strictly associated with the experiment.